lhe17/ACEt/README.md

 linear regression model `lm()` in which covariates for the mean function can be included.
-Fitting an ACE(t) model can be done by calling the `AtCtEt` function, in which users can specify a function (null, constant or splines) for each component independently through the `mod` argument.
+Fitting an ACE(t) model can be done by calling the `AtCtEt` function, in which users can specify a function (null, constant or splines) for each of the A, C, and E components independently through the `mod` argument.

     # fitting the ACE(t) model
     re <- AtCtEt(data_ace$mz, data_ace$dz, mod = c('d','d','c'), knot_a = 6, knot_c = 4)